Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Probiotics for Digestive Comfort (2026)

-IBS is one of the few conditions where specific probiotic strains have been tested in well-designed clinical trials with positive results.
-Bifidobacterium infantis 35624 (sold as Alflorex/Align) has the most robust evidence, with multiple RCTs showing significant improvements in global IBS symptoms, bloating, and abdominal pain.
-VSL#3 (now Visbiome) has evidence for IBS with diarrhea.
-Saccharomyces boulardii has evidence for diarrhea-predominant IBS.
-We scored probiotics for IBS strictly by strain-level evidence, because in this category, choosing the wrong strain means wasting money.
+IBS is one of the few gut conditions where specific probiotic strains have been put through well-designed trials and actually come out ahead.
+Bifidobacterium infantis 35624 (sold as Alflorex/Align) has the strongest evidence, with multiple RCTs showing meaningful improvements in overall IBS symptoms, bloating, and abdominal pain.
+VSL#3 (now Visbiome) has evidence for IBS with diarrhea, and Saccharomyces boulardii has evidence for the diarrhea-predominant type.
+We scored probiotics for IBS strictly by strain-level evidence, because here, picking the wrong strain just wastes your money.

 See the full Probiotic (General Multi-Strain) scorecard →